New EnglandFarm Guide

 Connecticut's cultivated highbush blueberry season usually settles into July and can continue into August.
 Different varieties ripen in waves, so one weekend can look different from the next even at the same farm.

-The most useful planning move is simple: pick a farm that fits your drive, then check the current field update before loading the car.
+The most useful planning move is simple: pick a farm that fits your drive, then use the current field update for the day-of picture.

 Local flavor